jbirkenmaier/Bullet-Journal-Application/README.md

 -Data can now be entered by the user <br>
 -Data gets plotted and updated using the matplotlib library <br>

+03.04.2024: <br>
+-attempt to integrate the possibility to save and load data.
+I discovered that there are some issues about the structure of my code, especially with handeling the data.
+These will be resolved soon.

 Further goals: <br>
 --> storing the given data, so that the application can be used as a journal  <br>
 --> Create nicer plots <br>